una/sass-director/README.md

 - .scss or .sass syntax (default is .scss)
 - prefix files with "_" or not (default is prefix with "_")

+## Node Module

+There is now a node module!
+To install, clone this repo and use the command `npm install -g`.
+Then you can use the following format to build your directories and files: `sass-director <filename> <directory>`.
+For instance, if you are in the home directory and have created a `sass` folder, you can type `sass-director sass/main.scss sass`, or you can simply leave off the directory command when inside of the sass folder: `sass-director my-manifest.scss`.

 TO-DO
 ---
 - [x] quotation style ' or "